joeclark-phd/data-engineers-manual/manuscript/chapter04.md

 kinds of search-and-retrieve operations.
 However, for some Big Data analysis, what you want is to crunch the entire database at once.
-When Google updates its search engine index, for example, it may analyze literally the entire contents of the World Wide Web.
+When Google updates its search engine index, for example, it may analyze literally the entire contents of the (known) World Wide Web.
 When Amazon or Netflix update their recommendation engines, they may analyze the entire history of customer transactions in one big process.
 And so on.